 In a world where we are all confronted with “code red” for humanity, this sounds like a relatively simple, positive contribution that you can make individually.

 But despite the abundance of vegetarian recipes and meat replacements, you do want some assurance that what you’re making is tasty and easy.

-Hopefully, More Than Broccoli can help you with a monthly plan to eat vegetarian at least once a week.
-It’s all based on Jennifer’s* experience over the last five years and her personal interest in finding and adapting recipes.
+Hopefully, More Than Broccoli can help you to eat vegetarian at least once a week.
+It’s all based on Jennifer’s* experience and her personal interest in finding and adapting recipes.

 *Jennifer is the founder of More Than Broccoli